teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 }
 ```

-This provider will be registered using the registerProvider method in the React extension `*.preview.runtime.tsx` file:
+This `Center` provider component will be registered using the registerProvider method in the React extension's `*.preview.runtime.tsx` file:

 ```tsx title="react-with-providers.preview.runtime.tsx"
 import { PreviewRuntime } from '@teambit/preview'